Tour TypeHistory, Cultural, Ecology

 Cusco – Marcaconga– Pitumarca / Waqra Pukara Inca Site and return to Cusco

-After breakfast, we will return to the car for thirty more minutes of driving along a zig-zagging, unpaved road, until we reach Punta Carretera.
+After this will continue drive for 30 minutes until we will get the village of Pitumarca or Sangara.
+We will then have 30 more minutes of driving along a zig-zagging, unpaved road, until we reach Punta Carretera.
 Here, we will have ten minutes to stretch, organize our things, and make any final preparations for our trek.
 We will walk across gently rolling terrain for about two hours, observing gorgeous landscapes studded with small glacial lakes along the way.

-We will explore the ruins for approximately an hour and a half, climbing through the remains of the temple, taking photos against the incredible canyon scenery, and resting on clifftops in the shadows of the stone walls.
+We will explore the ruins for approximately an hour, climbing through the remains of the temple, taking photos against the incredible canyon scenery, and resting on clifftops in the shadows of the stone walls.
 When the group is ready, we will begin the ascent back the way we came.
-We will reach the car after about three hours of trekking, and return to Cusco at approximately 6:00 pm.
+We will reach the car after about three hours of trekking, and return to Cusco at approximately 7:00 pm.

 - Pick-up from your accommodation and drop-off near the main square